 Data lets teams and organizations track performance, make predictions and make smarter decisions on the field.
 Want to figure out what play is best to run on fourth down in a football game?
 Check the analytics.
 Wondering whether or not your pitcher should throw another inning?
 Check the analytics.
 Players still win games, but data allows coaches to put them in the best position to succeed.

-The Rise of Sports Analytics
+The Role of Analytics in Sports

 Sports analytics didn’t truly take off until 2002, when Oakland Athletics general Billy Beane relied on it to put together a team of lesser-known players that nearly won a World Series.
 His strategy of optimizing a team through statistical analysis became known as “Moneyball” and quickly became the way other teams operated.

 Tracking software and machine learning have taken sports analytics to the next level.
-Companies like Genius Sports are able to generate statistical breakdowns from video footage to help coaches optimize their play calling during games or generate post-game takeaways.
+Companies are able to generate statistical breakdowns from video footage to help coaches optimize their play calling during games or generate post-game takeaways.
 Others use cameras and machine learning software to track things like ball speeds, spin rates and player movement, which regularly factor into both broadcasts and team decisions.
 Baseball players, for example, are regularly seen using tablets to review data like pitch distributions to make adjustments mid-game.

 Analytics have also shaped the way fans consume sports.
-Fans can hop over to websites like FiveThirtyEight for data-based sports coverage and their favorite team’s odds to win a championship.
+Fans can hop over to websites for data-based sports coverage and their favorite team’s odds to win a championship.
 Broadcast announcers regularly break down a player’s breakaway speed in football or launch angle after a home run in baseball.
 It’s even a staple in projecting the best players in fantasy sports.

 Sports analytics’ move from the bench to a starting role was a long time coming, and it doesn’t look to be relinquishing its spot anytime soon.